Barb-Furquim/C/README.md

-# CS50
+**CS50: Introduction to Computer Science**

-Repository for content in C language of the CS50:Introduction to Computer Science, the Harvard University course in Brazil.
+Repository to share my studies in C language from CS50: Introduction to Computer Science, Harvard University course in Brazil.
+This is just a study.